ChelseyReann/book-api/README.md

 # NY Times Best Seller Books List API 📚
 ---
-> All the books that are fit to print
+> All of the best books that are fit to print
 ---

 ## Introduction